Karamanids: History

-Flag

-According to Abraham Cresques' Catalan Atlas (compiled in 1375), the flag of Karamanoğlu consisted of a blue six-edged star.
-In the medieval times, this star was a popular Islamic symbol (especially among the Hanafi Madhhab) known as the Seal of Solomon due to the belief that the Jewish king, King Solomon was a prophet, and was used by several of the Anatolian beyliks (such as the Isfendiyarids).
-As such the seal was also used by Ottomans in their mosque decorations, coins and even in the personal flags of individual Pasha (e.g. that of Hayreddin Barbarossa).
-It adorned the tombs of several early Islamic figures in Medina until the destruction of al-Baqi cemetery.
-Al-Buni and Ibn Arabi consider the seal to represent the Greatest Name, and its use remains common in contemporary Muslim esoteric circles.

 Power of the Karamanid state in Anatolia

 According to Mesâlik-ül-Ebsâr, written by Şehâbeddin Ömer, the Karamanid army had 25,000 riders and 25,000 saracens.
 They could also rely on some Turkmen tribes and their warriors.

 Their economic activities depended mostly on control of strategic commercial areas such as Konya, Karaman and the ports of Lamos, Silifke, Anamur, and Manavgat.

 Karamanid architecture

 66 mosques, 8 hammams, 2 caravanserais and 3 medreses built by the Karamanids survived to the present day.
 Notable examples of Karamanid architecture include: